shivannis/xandr-docs-public/xandr-docs/articles/invest/assign-creatives-to-a-split.md

 ---
-Title : Microsoft Invest - Assign Creatives to a Split Description : Learn how to assign specific creatives for a split to deliver.
+Title : Assign Creatives to a Split
+Description : Learn how to assign specific creatives for a split to deliver.
+Creatives can be assigned to the line item.
+Using the Slit Details and Split Edit pane you can select appropriate creatives.
 ---

-# Assign creatives to a split
+# Assign creatives to a split in Microsoft Invest

 You can assign specific creatives for a split to deliver.